gtk-rs/gtk4-rs/book/src/meson.md

 ### Data meson.build

-This file sets subdirs where `meson.build` files will be executed, and declares that a desktop and gschema file will be templated and installed.
+This file sets subdirs where `meson.build` files will be executed, and declares that a desktop and GSettings schema file will be templated and installed.

 Filename: <a class=file-link href="https://github.com/gtk-rs/gtk4-rs/blob/main/book/listings/todo/9/data/meson.build">listings/todo/9/data/meson.build</a>